n4demo/learn-to-run-apps-on-AKS/README-step3.md

       labels:
         app: firstname-deploy
     spec:
+      serviceAccountName: firstname-sa
+      automountServiceAccountToken: false
       containers:
       - image: nginx
         name: nginx
-        resources: {}
+        resources:
+          limits:
+            memory: "250M"
+            cpu: 0.25
+          requests:
+            memory: "200M"
+            cpu: 0.20
+        livenessProbe:
+          httpGet:
+            path: /
+            port: 80
+          initialDelaySeconds: 3
+          periodSeconds: 3
+        readinessProbe:
+          httpGet:
+            path: /
+            port: 80
+          initialDelaySeconds: 3
+          periodSeconds: 3

+25. From the Editor click ...
+Save

-20. From the AZ CLI - use the file to update the actual DEPLOYMENT in AKS:
+26. From the AZ CLI - list the file then use the file to update the actual DEPLOYMENT in AKS:

+*ls*

 *k apply -f firstname-deploy.yaml*

+27. Now get K8s to return a yaml for the updated configuration:

+*k get deploy firstname-deploy -o yaml*

-21. Check to see if all the objects are ready.
+27. Check to see if all the objects are ready.
 Repeat until you can obtain the IP address of the load balancer:

 *k get all -n firstname*

-22. Run a browser and enter the IP address as below.
+28. Run a browser and enter the IP address as below.
 All being well you should see the homepage of the NGINX app

 *http://ip-address*

+29. In the Azure Portal select the AKS cluster and click Workloads.
+Navigate freely to see K8s objects that have been created.

+# Congratulations !!